New Community center EV chargers

 We send out a monthly sustainability newsletter with news, program updates, and upcoming events.
 Sign up here for our newsletter, and find previous newsletters below.

-We partnered with Bay Area SunShares, a limited-time renewable energy program that makes it easier and more affordable for Bay Area residents to go solar or purchase an electric vehicle (EV).
+In 2019, we partnered with Bay Area SunShares, a limited-time renewable energy program that makes it easier and more affordable for Bay Area residents to go solar or purchase an electric vehicle (EV).
 SunShares offers a 15 percent (%) discount on solar installations from pre-vetted solar providers and EV dealerships.
 Visit www.bayareasunshares.org to learn more.
-Registration for the program ended on November 30.
+Registration for the program ended on November 30, 2019.

 The City is preparing its update to the Mountain View Green Building Code (MVGBC)!
 The new code will include “reach code” elements specific to building electrification, EV chargers, and solar PV.
 Community members and developers joined us to learn about our proposed changes to the MVGBC, which will become effective in early 2020.